guillaumemaiano/GiftsManager/Readme.md

 A quick tool for storing stuff I like, either found on Amazon or live.
 I'm thinking of keeping pictures in a specific album, as some apps do, if available, an if an url is given, parsing it.

+# How does it work?

+Not sure yet.
+That's part of the process...